Enhanced public key security for the McEliece cryptosystem: Key size and complexity

 \section{Key size and complexity}

-In this section, we compare the key length and complexity of the proposed system with those of the classical Goppa-based cryptosystem and of the RSA algorithm.
-We refer to the Niederreiter version of both the proposed cryptosystem and of the Goppa-based solution.
+In this section, we compare the key length and complexity of the proposed system with those of the classical Goppa code-based cryptosystem and of the RSA algorithm.
+We refer to the Niederreiter version of both the proposed cryptosystem and of the Goppa code-based solution.

 As regards the key length, as already observed, the key of the proposed system is a $k \times r$ matrix of elements in $\mathbb{F}_q$.
-The same holds for the Goppa-based Niederreiter cryptosystem, with the only difference that the matrix entries are binary, while for RSA the key length can be estimated as twice the block size, that is, $2n$ \cite{Canteaut1996}.
+The same holds for the Goppa code-based Niederreiter cryptosystem, with the only difference that the matrix entries are binary, while for RSA the key length can be estimated as twice the block size, that is, $2n$ \cite{Canteaut1996}.

 As regards the complexity, we must decide the convention for measuring the number of operations.
-According to \cite{Chen2008}, we consider the cost $\cal S$ of one addition between elements of $\mathbb{F}_q$ to be equal to $l = \log_2(q)$ binary operations, while the cost $\cal M$ of one multiplication equals that of $2l$ additions, that is, ${\cal M} = 2l^2$ binary operations.
+According to \cite{Chen2008}, we consider the cost $\cal S$ of one addition between elements of $\mathbb{F}_q$ to be equal to $l = \left\lceil \log_2(q) \right\rceil$ binary operations, while the cost $\cal M$ of one multiplication equals that of $2l$ additions, that is, ${\cal M} = 2l^2$ binary operations.
 Following \cite{Chen2008}, we also consider that an inversion over $\mathbb{F}_q$ has the same cost as a multiplication, that is, ${\cal M}$ binary operations.

 The right (or left, respectively) multiplication of an $x \times y$ matrix by a vector having $w$ non-null elements requires to sum $w$ columns (or rows, respectively) of the matrix, which costs as $(w-1)x{\cal S}$ (or $(w-1)y{\cal S}$, respectively) binary operations.
 When working over $\mathbb{F}_q$ with $q > 2$, this quantity must be added with the operations needed to multiply each element of the vector by the corresponding matrix column (or row, respectively), that is, further $wx{\cal M}$ (or $wy{\cal M}$, respectively) binary operations.
 Actually, if the matrix is random, we can consider that each column (or row, respectively) has, on average, $\frac{x}{q}$ (or $\frac{y}{q}$, respectively) null elements.
 Hence, computing the element-wise sum or product requires, on average, $x\frac{q-1}{q}$ (or $y\frac{q-1}{q}$, respectively) sums or multiplications.
 For the sake of simplicity, we neglect the term $\frac{q-1}{q}$, thus obtaining slightly pessimistic evaluations.